 Passing gas can never be completely eliminated.
 It's a part of life.
 If your dog appears to be in overall good health and is current on its vet exams, there are a few changes you can make to try to reduce the flatulence:

 - Change your dog's diet.
 The dog food you're feeding your dog might be making your canine excessively gassy.
-If you're currently giving your pup a low-quality "economy" diet full of questionable ingredients, try switching to a higher-quality diet made with whole foods.
+If you're currently giving your pup a low-quality "economy" diet full of questionable ingredients, try switching to a higher-quality, highly digestible diet made with whole foods.
 If you already feed the dog a premium diet, consider changing to a one that contains a different type of protein.
-You can even try a limited-ingredient diet to eliminate multiple ingredients.
+Options that are labeled for dogs with sensitive stomachs are a reasonable place to start.

 - Put the brakes on the bolting.
 You can give your dog several smaller meals throughout the day or try placing an obstacle inside your dog's food dish to decelerate the pace of consumption.
-A tennis ball or a smaller bowl turned upside-down would work well.
+A smaller bowl turned upside-down would work well.
 Or consider buying a bowl that's specially designed for this purpose.

 - Try probiotics.
 While the benefits of probiotics are debated among professionals, many agree that they can be beneficial.
 In any case, there's no harm in trying to add more of the good bacteria to your dog's GI tract.
 Be sure to use a high-quality probiotic that's suitable for dogs and has been shown to be effective.
 Ask your veterinarian for recommendations.